BizzAppDev-Systems/connector-woocommerce/bad_connector_woocommerce/README.rst

     - Navigate to Woocommerce Backends by going to Connectors > WooCommerce > WooCommerce Backends.
     - Add Backend Credentials to Import Metadata which contains Country and there States.
     - Click the 'Sync Metadata' button to import Country and there States from WooCommerce.

+* Stock Manage Import:
+    - Navigate to Woocommerce Backends by going to Connectors > WooCommerce > WooCommerce Backends.
+    - Add Backend Credentials to Import Metadata which contains Settings of Stock Manage.
+    - Click the 'Sync Metadata' button to import Settings for Stock Manage from WooCommerce.

 * Stock Quantity Export:
     - Navigate to Woocommerce Backends by going to Connectors > WooCommerce > WooCommerce Backends.